LLNL/Abmarl/README.md

 tensorboard --logdir ~/admiral_results
 ```

-#### Playing
+#### Visualizing
 The birds have made some progress in learning to fly without crashing into each
 other or the region boundaries.
 We can vizualize the birds' learned behavior with
-the `play` command, which takes as argument the output directory
+the `visualize` command, which takes as argument the output directory
 from the training session stored in `~/admiral_results`.
 For example, the command

 ```
-admiral play ~/admiral_results/Flight-single-agent-2020-08-25_09-30/ -n 5 --record
+admiral visualize ~/admiral_results/Flight-single-agent-2020-08-25_09-30/ -n 5 --record
 ```

 will load the training session (notice that the directory name is the experiment